The Science Behind Our Technology:

-Amniox Medical is supported by more than 30 years of research in characterizing and preserving the biology and functionality of human placental tissue.
+Amniox Medical is supported by more than 30 years of research in characterizing and preserving the biology and functionality of human birth tissue.
 Our proprietary flagship CRYOTEK® process utilizes deep freezing to preserve the functional and structural integrity of the tissues while maintaining their natural hydrated state.

 Regenerative healing that enhances the body’s recover from the injury or disease, has been pursued as far back as the early 20th century.1 In the decades since, it has come to be understood that the human fetus is capable of regenerative and scarless healing, and is the model that all regenerative therapies aspire to duplicate.
 Our research suggests that unique complex (HC-HA/PTX3) is a key factor in the regenerative qualities found in these tissues and drives an elegant orchestration of cytokines, growth factors to arrive at an advanced healing state.
 4,5 Specifically, the fetus’ superior management of the body’s inflammatory mechanisms leads to organized and efficient tissue repair.
 Read More